User-Agent Parser

 -

-Separate likely human sessions from automated traffic and monitoring systems.
+Separate likely human sessions from automated traffic and monitoring probes for risk control and analytics.

 -